hapax/hapax.github.io/assets/psychology-time.md

 But there is more to the peculiar psychology of the present.
 While the direction of our movement through time is easily explained, the sensation of *being in a particular moment* takes more work.
-Our qualia seem to be attached to *now*; there is a sort of folk Cartesianism which takes this as proof that the present is special and perhaps the only "time" which really exists.
+Our qualia seem to be attached to *now*; folk Cartesianism which takes this as incorrigible proof that the present is special and perhaps the only "time" which really exists:
+"I can only tell that *right now* exists, and since I cannot experience any other times, they must not exist".
 This view is called *presentism*.

 As I will argue below, despite its folk appeal, I don't think presentism is a viable metaphysics of time.
 Nevertheless, I think there is an explanatory gap between common psychological experience and the physics of time.